bluetoother/ble-shepherd/README.md

     * `msg.data` (*String*): `'online'`, `'offline'`, or `'idle'`

 *  Note:
     Due to limitation of the number of connections, a peripheral needs to be idle in order to allow other peripheral to join the network.
-During idle, you can still operate the peripheral, but can not receive notification means indication from the idle peripheral.
+During idle, you can still operate the peripheral, but can not receive notification or indication from the idle peripheral.

 <br />